-It thereby follows that in the case of an inspection comprising a single examination which includes measurements, the set of applicable requirements is intended to be equivalent whether those measurements are performed under accreditation to ISO/IEC 17020 or under accreditation to ISO/IEC 17025.
+It thereby follows that in the case of an inspection comprising a single examination that includes measurements, the set of applicable requirements is intended to be equivalent whether those measurements are performed under accreditation to ISO/IEC 17020 or under accreditation to ISO/IEC 17025.
 This is still the case where the inspection includes several activities, one of which includes measurements that are critical to the outcome of the inspection.
 However, in the case where the inspection includes several activities, one of which includes measurement activities whose accuracy or performance is not considered critical, then ISO/IEC 17020 would in effect stipulate less demanding requirements for the performance of the same activity than ISO/IEC 17025 would.
 This is so as the reliability of the outcome of the inspection will largely be built on the diligence displayed in the performance of other activities deemed to be of more critical importance in the particular case.

-Technically, the ISO/IEC 17020 standard achieves this balancing act through two key clauses which act to provide the desired flexibility:
+Technically, the ISO/IEC 17020 standard achieves this balancing act through two key clauses that act to provide the desired flexibility:

-- When the activity is performed by the inspection body itself, clauses 7.1.1 to 7.1.3 calls for the chosen inspection method to be adequate for its intended purpose.
+- When the inspection body itself performs the activity, clauses 7.1.1 to 7.1.3 calls for the chosen inspection method to be adequate for its intended purpose.
 Whether it is adequate may depend on its ability to produce measurements of the desired accuracy.
 Whether it is adequate may also depend on the reliability of the method used.
-A situation which may require the method to be validated. - When the activity is performed by a subcontractor, clause 6.3.1 calls for providers of testing services to fulfil relevant requirements of ISO/IEC 17025.
+A situation that may require the method to be validated. - When a subcontractor performs the activity, clause 6.3.1 calls for providers of testing services to fulfil relevant requirements of ISO/IEC 17025.
 Which requirements in ISO/IEC 17025 that in the individual case may be considered as "relevant" depends on the criticality of the activity and the relative importance of key aspects for a valid outcome to be produced.

-ISO/IEC 17020 and ISO/IEC 17025 were formulated by different WGs, do not use the same structure and differ from each other in many details.
+ISO/IEC 17020 and ISO/IEC 17025 were formulated by different WGs, and differ from each other in many details.
 However, the key concepts underlying the standards are the same and, as noted above, the standards are intended to produce outcomes providing the same level of confidence.
 The large majority of aspects covered by ISO/IEC 17020 and ISO/IEC 17025 are treated similarly or are through different paths channelled to produce equivalent results.
 However, a comprehensive analysis of the aspects covered reveals that a few are treated in fundamentally different ways, potentially affecting the outcome to a significant extent.
 These key aspects are:

-- Independence (Annex B1) - Traceability of measurement results (Annex B2) - Validation of methods (Annex B3) - Quality assurance initiatives to ensure proper performance of methods (Annex B4)
+- Independence (Annex B1)

+- Metrological traceability (Annex B2)

+- Validation of methods (Annex B3)

+- Quality assurance initiatives to ensure proper performance of methods (Annex B4)